karan/Projects/README.md

 I will link to each project that I complete.
 Some will be in this same repo, some bigger ones will have dedicated repos.

-**Note**: I have't ready any problem while creating this repo.
+**Note**: I have't read any problem while creating this repo.
 I'll read them as I start solving the problems.
-Hence, there is no prior curation or filtering.
+Hence, there is no prior filtering of problems.
 Keeps things spicy. :)

 ==============================